lsund/lazy-suffix-trees-haskell/README.md

 # suffix-trees

-My implementation of suffix trees
+This repository is intended to among other things contain my implementation of suffix trees.
+Under active development, probably finished around february 2018.